BA Physical Theatre

 About BA Physical Theatre

-This course has been introduced in response to the steady resurgence, throughout the twentieth-century, in the expansion of international theatre which has become more physical, expressionistic and focussed on re-defining theatrical traditions and text-based performances.
+This course was created in response to the steady resurgence in the expansion of international theatre which has become more physical and expressionistic.
+It is focused on re-defining theatrical traditions and text-based performances.

-BA Physical Theatre provides students with the opportunities to acquire a wide skills base in acrobatics, mask, puppetry, clowning, aerial work and mixed media, in addition to traditional acting skills.
-Students also develop an understanding of the anatomy and physiology of voice and movement, and are introduced to the process of physical and vocal preparations, and warm-up exercises
+BA Physical Theatre provides students with opportunities to acquire a wide skills base in acrobatics, mask, puppetry, clowning, aerial work and mixed media, in addition to traditional acting skills.
+Students also develop an understanding of the anatomy and physiology of voice and movement, and are introduced to the process of physical and vocal preparation and warm-up exercises.

-BA Physical Theatre would be particularly suited to those who are interested in movement and using their bodies, who have the potential to use these skills in a creative context throughout the performing arts and cultural industries.
-Applicants must be able to face the rigours of a degree which will include strenuous physical effort.
+BA Physical Theatre is particularly suited to those who are interested in movement and using their bodies, and who have the potential to use these skills in a creative context throughout the performing arts and cultural industries.
+Applicants must be able to face the rigours of a course which will include strenuous physical effort.

-Further articulation of specific skills becomes one of the focuses in the second year with studies in Meyerhold’s Biomechanics, masked play of Commedia dell’Arte, circus and acrobatics.
-Students are required to apply these skills in a dramatic context in collaboration with each other and guest directors.
+Further articulation of specific skills becomes one of the focuses in the second year with studies in Meyerholds Biomechanics, Commedia dell’Arte, circus and acrobatics.
+Students are required to apply these skills in a dramatic context, in collaboration with each other and guest directors.